MarcAlx/gb/README.md

 ## Roadmap

+1. Finalize GBKit (`./packages/GBKit`) (MBC, APU...)

-1. Release GBKit (`./packages/GBKit`) as a standalone Swift Package (with its own git) read to use in any Swift emulator project.
+2. Release GBKit (`./packages/GBKit`) as a standalone Swift Package (with its own git) read to use in any Swift emulator project.

-2. Release GBKit (`./packages/GBUIKit`) as a standalone Swift Package (with its own git) read to use in any Swift emulator project.
+3. Release GBUIKit (`./packages/GBUIKit`) as a standalone Swift Package (with its own git) read to use in any Swift emulator project.

-3. Create another front-end based on [SDL](https://www.libsdl.org) via [SwiftSDL](https://github.com/KevinVitale/SwiftSDL)
+4. Create another front-end based on [SDL](https://www.libsdl.org) via [SwiftSDL](https://github.com/KevinVitale/SwiftSDL)

-4. Restore supports for [Swift Playgrounds](https://www.apple.com/fr/swift/playgrounds/) implies to reference GBKit and GBUIKit as dependencies.
+5. Restore supports for [Swift Playgrounds](https://www.apple.com/fr/swift/playgrounds/) implies to reference GBKit and GBUIKit as dependencies.

 ## Screenshots